COMBAT-SARS-COV-2/combatsarscov2-docs/docs/index.md

 Watch [this video](https://www.youtube.com/watch?v=_b-A-trnMe8) for an introduction to creating a project and manually adding samples.
 Manually adding samples is a time consuming process, for high throughput work you will normally want to use the
 [irida command line uploader](LINK COMING) to load data into the workbench.

-As an alternative to manually adding In the *Settings* part of the New Project form, the *Add samples in cart to project* provides an easy way to move samples between projects when you are creating a new project.
-Just select an existing project that, add samples to the Shopping Cart and then create a new project using these samples.
-(You need to have *Manager* access level to the project to be able to copy samples like this)
+As an alternative to manually adding samples is copying samples from existing projects.
+Before creating a new proejct select an existing project and add from this project samples to the Shopping Cart.
+(You need to have *Manager* access level to the project to be able to copy samples like this) Then, when creating a new project, in the *Settings* part of the New Project form, there is a checkbox, *Add samples in cart to project*.
+When this is selected, all the samples that are currently in the Shopping Cart will be copied to the new project (along with their metadata.).

 ### Reference data

 Each project needs at least one reference genome associated with it.
 To add a reference genome, from the Project view select *Settings* and then *Reference Files*.
 Then click or drag to upload a file to the project.
 For SARS-CoV-2 the [NC_045512.2 Wuhan Hu-1](https://www.ncbi.nlm.nih.gov/nuccore/1798174254) reference sequence is most commonly used.

-As mentioned before, you can also import samples from existing projects to new ones.

 ## Running analyses using the Workbench